 Ford Fiesta ST review – ride and handling

 Steering first.
-It’s sharp – Ford says it has the fastest rack of any Ford Performance model (around 14 per cent faster than the old car’s set-up) and you get a reaction from the car the instant you steer off the straight ahead.
-It's responsive and well-tuned to the rest of the chassis, but is at its best on dry, smooth roads.
+It’s sharp – around 14 per cent faster than the old car’s set-up – and you get a reaction from the car the instant you steer off the straight ahead.
+It's responsive and well-tuned to the rest of the chassis, and is at its best on dry, smooth roads.
 Throw bumps and slick surfaces into the mix and it can start feeling a little too darty and unsettled, and given the mobility of the rear axle, there's a chance that sudden movements can result in a quick spike of oversteer.

-You’ll spend some time fighting the limited-slip diff on rougher surfaces too, and depending on the road surface you may find yourself fighting cambers and ruts, but it’s less aggressive than say, a 208 GTI by Peugeot Sport.
-The diff certainly isn’t as aggressive as that car, but it’s satisfying to get on the gas early out of a corner and feel your line tightening rather than washing wide – and the ST’s rear axle always feels willing to help out by slipping just enough to minimise understeer from turn-in all the way to corner exit.
+You’ll spend some time fighting the limited-slip diff on rougher surfaces, too, and depending on the road surface you may find yourself fighting cambers and ruts, but it’s less aggressive than say, a Hyundai i20 N. The diff certainly isn’t as aggressive as that car’s, but it’s satisfying to get on the gas early out of a corner and feel your line tightening rather than washing wide – and the ST’s rear axle always feels willing to help out by slipping just enough to minimise understeer from turn-in all the way to corner exit.

-Although the new ST’s ride can be annoyingly firm on some surfaces, to the ST’s credit it never feels like it’s being shaken apart even on rougher roads.
-Just like the old model, the firmness bleeds off as speeds rise, the frequency selective dampers seemingly happier dealing with greater loads.
-Body control is excellent, and with minimal roll you can quickly find and then exploit the front-end grip available.
+Although the new ST’s ride can be annoyingly firm on some surfaces, to the ST’s credit it never feels like it’s being shaken apart, even on rougher roads.
+Just like with the old model, the firmness bleeds off as speeds rise, the frequency selective dampers seemingly happier dealing with greater loads.